rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/rhoelements2-webapps.md

 ### Building Custom RhoElements Runtime for Android

-On the Macintosh, the RhoElements Runtime project is located in the Motorola RhoMobile Suite Installer for Mac, in the RhoElements2 folder.
+On the Macintosh, the RhoElements Runtime project is located in the Zebra RhoMobile Suite Installer for Mac, in the RhoElements2 folder.

 Copy the RhoElements2 project folder to your Macintosh at a location where you can run your RhoElements/Ruby rake commands.
 One way you can do this is to import this project into RhoStudio.